 Data visualization is an art.
 Those who truly understand the benefits of data visualization know it doesn’t just show numbers, but that data can be used to tell a story.

 We don’t want to leave audiences guessing, “what does it all mean”; rather, we want them to instantly “get it.”
 That means presenting an audience with data in a format that is easily digestible.
 One key means of effectively sharing digestible data is by visualizing data through charts and graphs.

 Thanks to some of the incredible technology Idomoo has developed, we can personalize those charts and graphs with each user’s unique data.

 The below examples show different versions of the same chart, each tailored to the data of an individual user:

 “Internationalization” is another growing online buzzword that simply means “making it work across nations & cultures”.
 Naturally, that means personalized video must support multiple languages.

 - Supporting an array of different alphabets, accented letters, and corresponding fonts, including Unicode.

 - Supporting left-to-right as well as right-to-left text designs.

 The ADA (Americans With Disabilities Act) and similar efforts in the EU have made making the web accessible to everyone, including those with disabilities, a high priority.
 Therefore, it’s become increasingly non-negotiable for major brands to follow the WCAG 2.0 (Web Content Accessibility Guidelines).

-Personalised transcript of a Personalised Video:
+Personalized transcript of a Personalized Video: